-Jack Clemo‘s extraordinary life and insights made him one of the most interesting and intriguing of British poets before he dies in 1994.
+Jack Clemo‘s extraordinary life and insights made him one of the most interesting and intriguing of British poets before he died in 1994.
 His work combined an uncompromising Christian mysticism with stark images of the Cornish China Clay area.

 Jack Clemo, ‘Poet of the Clay’, was one of Britain’s foremost poets.